 Answer: There are several plausible scenarios where mixing a sunscreen with another skin care product would yield a desirable outcome.
 The reasons can usually be placed under two broad categories: a cosmetic or formulary concern.
-A cosmetic concern would be if for example, you’d like the sunscreen to mattify more quickly or to be more compatible under foundation.
+A cosmetic concern would be if for example, you’d like the sunscreen to mattify more quickly or to provide some coverage.
 The reasons that fall under this category tend to stem from personal preference.
-A formulary concern would be if for example, you’d like more antioxidant protection or if the existing formula is not emollient enough.
+A formulary concern would be if for example, you’d like more sun protection protection.
 The reasons that fall under this category tend to stem from necessity, which is dictated by science or personal experience.

-Whatever the reason is, the combination of the two or more hypothetical products need to satisfy the following prerequisites in order of importance: provide adequate UVA- and UVB-protection, adequate antioxidant protection, and is aesthetically pleasing and compatible with foundation, assuming you wear some form of “cover-up.”
-The ideal scenario would be if a single sunscreen could satisfy all of these requirements.
-I have yet to find one, so if anyone knows of any, let me know!
+Whatever the reason is, the combination of the two or more hypothetical products need to satisfy the following prerequisites in order of importance: provide adequate UVA- and UVB-protection, as well as adequate levels of antioxidant protection (if a separate product is not used).

 Question: How do I mix sunscreens?

-Answer: Like I said above, the three requirements necessary for a good sunscreen are:
+Answer: The requirements necessary for a good sunscreen are:

 - Adequate UVA and UVB protection;

-Before getting to the logistics, let me just recommend to not even think about mixing sunscreens that are chemically based, meaning the ones that contain ingredients like avobenzone, oxybenzone, or homosalate.
-This is because these ingredients are very sensitive and can give vastly fluctuating degrees of sun protection based on several factors such as: type of vehicular based used, interactions with other chemical sunscreens, interactions with metal oxides, and inherently variable concentration-to-efficacy ratios.
-It would just be too difficult for the average consumer that doesn’t have access to a chemical lab, to reliably create a new and dependable formulation.
+Before getting to the logistics, it’s important to note that it’s probably best to not mix sunscreens that contain organic UV filters, meaning the ones that contain ingredients like avobenzone, oxybenzone, or homosalate.
+This is because these ingredients are quite sensitive and can give largely fluctuating degrees of sun protection based on several factors such as: type of vehicular based used, interactions with other chemical sunscreens, interactions with metal oxides, and inherently variable concentration-to-efficacy ratios.
+It would be rather difficult for the average consumer that doesn’t have access to a chemical lab, to reliably create a new and dependable formulation.
 Therefore, this post will only discuss the mixing of physical sunscreens like zinc oxide and titanium dioxide.
-There are several other reasons why I prefer physical sunscreens of chemical ones, but that’s for the ”Sun Protection” page.

 Step 1: Make sure the two products you’re trying to mix are primarily mineral-based sunscreens.

 Why do we do this?
-Like I said above, chemical sunscreens are out of the question.
+Like I said above, organic sunscreens are a bit more temperamental compared to their inorganic counterparts.
 But why not use another product that isn’t a sunscreen, such as an antioxidant-rich serum or a makeup primer?
 Here’s why.
 By mixing two sunscreens, the one with the lower sunscreen rating will guarantee a base level of sun protection at that rating.
-And since we’re using physical sunscreens, we know that it’s easier to reliably calculate the level of sun protection.
-Physical sunscreens are inert minerals that aren’t affected too much by vehicular bases and have inherently stable concentration-to-efficacy ratios.
+And since we’re using physical sunscreens, it’s easier to reliably calculate the level of sun protection.

 For example, mix (1:1), or (1:3).
 Whatever ratio you decide, keep in mind the THREE requirements that I enumerated above and the order of importance.
 Should you encounter a dilemma where you’re balancing the amount of sun protection against the how well it wears under foundation, I’d suggest finding that happy medium (not necessarily 1:1), that still satisfies the THREE requirements.